Adelaide derby: City soars, West struggles

 After another year in state league purgatory, West Adelaide returned to the NSL for the 1991–92 season.
 Again, City was ruthless in front of a 10,000-strong crowd at Hindmarsh, winning 4–1 with two goals apiece from club legend Sergio Melta and a young Carl Veart.
-Adelaide City would go on to win its second NSL title that season but West Adelaide was not going to be a pushover in the return fixture.
+Adelaide City would go on to win its second NSL title that season, but West Adelaide was not going to be a pushover in the return fixture.
 More than 13,000 attended the game on 7 January 1992 and it was a future Socceroo striker Paul Agostino, then just 16 years old, who would get on to the end of a through ball and finish calmly past goalkeeper Robert Zabica to win the game 1-0 for West.

-Both Adelaide City and West Adelaide made the finals in 1992–93 and the play-offs would pit the two Adelaide sides against one another at the business end of the season for the first time.
-It was Hellas that won the first leg of the semi-final but Adelaide City progressed after winning the second leg 2–1, having finished higher on the table after the minor round.
-Steve Maxwell scored the brace that ultimately helped City get past their local rivals although the season ended with a disappointing 1-0 grand final defeat to Marconi.
+Both Adelaide City and West Adelaide made the finals in 1992–93, and the playoffs would pit the two Adelaide sides against one another at the business end of the season for the first time.
+It was Hellas that won the first leg of the semi-final, but Adelaide City progressed after winning the second leg 2–1, having finished higher on the table after the minor round.
+Steve Maxwell scored the brace that ultimately helped City get past their local rivals, although the season ended with a disappointing 1-0 grand final defeat to Marconi.

-Adelaide City won another derby in December 1993; a 4-0 demolition.
-West Adelaide claimed glory two months later though, when Socceroo striker Greg Brown scored a brace in front of a packed Hindmarsh Stadium.
+Adelaide City won another derby in December 1993, a 4-0 demolition.
+West Adelaide claimed glory two months later, though when Socceroo striker Greg Brown scored a brace in front of a packed Hindmarsh Stadium.
 His side won 2–0; City again won the championship.
 The two clubs also played off in a two-legged NSL Cup tie which City won 4–3 on aggregate.